koenvervloesem/hermes-audio-server/README.md

 ## Installation

-You can install the dependencies like this:
+You can install Hermes Audio Server and its dependencies like this:

 ```shell
 sudo apt install portaudio19-dev